-OAKLAND -- After more than a half-century in business, Sarber's Cameras will close its doors at the end of the month in Montclair Village.
+OAKLAND -- After more than a half-century in business, Sarber's Cameras will be closing its doors at the end of the month in Montclair Village.

 "It is with very mixed emotions that this announcement goes out," said David Sarber, the store's chief operating officer.
 "We are proud to have served our community.
 We proudly look back at the many great accomplishments that we have made and the many great accomplishments our customers have made over the years.
 It has been a very rewarding relationship."

-"When it's time, it's time," said owner Nancy Sarber, David Sarber's mother.
+"When it's time, it's time," said owner Nancy Sarber, mother of David Sarber.
 "The fact is that we're just not making it."